anxiety–Tung-Lam–pixabay_1048

 .

 As soon as you start to notice that you’re thinking negatively, write down all of your negative thoughts.
-Then, note down the exact opposites of these negative thoughts.
-Continuing the example above, you could write, “My ideas are valuable, and the team will be excited to hear what I have to say.”
-As you write out these positive affirmations start to visualize how these thoughts or scenes will play out.
-“See” yourself being excited about your ideas, and feeling good about sharing them with the group.
+Then, note down realistic, more balanced alternatives to these thoughts.
+Continuing the example above, you could write, “My ideas are valuable, and some people in the team will be interested to hear what I have to say.”
+As you write out these more helpful statements, start to visualize how these thoughts or scenes will play out.
+“See” yourself being engaged with your ideas, and feeling good about sharing them with the group.
 “Notice” the interested faces of your team members.
-The more that you can visualize these positive images, the more your body will relax and respond.
+The more you can visualize these positive images, the more likely your body is to relax and respond.

 .

-You can also use meditation to relax and start thinking positively.
-Meditation can increase your self-awareness and give you insights into why you’re experiencing anxiety.
-It’s also incredibly effective for combating stress.
+You can also use meditation and mindfulness to relax and start observing your thoughts without judgment.
+These practices can increase your self-awareness and give you insights into why you’re experiencing anxiety.
+They’re also effective tools for combating stress.

 ‘Often, anxious episodes are preceded by self-sabotaging thoughts or behaviours.
-This is why learning how to think positively is so important…’
+This is why learning how to think more constructively is so important.’

 Key points

-Anxiety is the persistent, unreasonable worry about everyday things.
-While some anxiety is healthy and can actually improve performance, severe anxiety can damage your health and wellbeing.
+Anxiety is the persistent, often unreasonable worry about everyday things.
+While some anxiety is normal and can sometimes be associated with improved performance, severe or long-lasting anxiety can damage your health and well-being.

-You can do several things to cope with low-level anxiety in the workplace: learn how to manage stress, get more exercise, eat a healthy diet, think positively, and improve your time management skills.
+You can do several things to cope with low-level anxiety in the workplace: learn how to manage stress, get more exercise, eat a healthy diet, use deep breathing and other relaxation techniques, work on more helpful thinking patterns, and improve your time management skills.
+For significant or persistent anxiety, professional help from a qualified health practitioner is strongly recommended.

-Image: Kat Jayne from PexelsBouton S'inscrire à l'infolettre – WestmountMag.ca
+Image: Tung LamPixabayBouton S'inscrire à l'infolettre – WestmountMag.ca

 Angela Civitella - WestmountMag.ca